Demir-Hasan/My-DevOps-Notes/OperationSystem-Linux/Linux-Commands.md

 ### HELP - MAN

-- `man test` to check file properties
+- `man test` test - check file types and compare values

 ### Working on the Internet
 - `curl http://localhost:8080/greatings` CURL will execute a GET to the provided URL `Hello world`